PMB-KU/phylognetic/README.md

 raxml-ng-mpi --msa input.afa --all --model LG+G+I --bs-trees 1000 --threads 8
 ```

-Outputfile which extension is `.support` is besttree with bootstrap values.
+Outputfile with the extension `.support` is besttree with bootstrap values.

 ## Reference